 - The kids’ progress should be monitored

-- Have the children keep a record of the exercises they have done, how many reps, and the amount of weight/resistance.
+- Have the children record the exercises they have done, how many reps, and the amount of weight/resistance.

 - If enrolled in a strength training class, a good ratio is one instructor per 10 students.
 With this ratio, the kids can receive proper instruction and supervision.